Skip to content

 • Boundaries define Always, Ask First, and Never tiers

-• Test plan includes specific commands and coverage targets
+• The test plan includes specific commands and coverage targets

 • "Not Included" section explicitly scopes out adjacent features